A Brief History of Gilbern Cars Ltd

 It did compete in a number of events and was crashed into a tree on at least one occasion.
 It also took part in a competitive caravan rally!
 Again details of actual events are at present unknown.

 With the final demise of the factory in its proper form in 1974 it was left to the GOC to uphold the Gilbern honours on the race track.
 Throughout the 70’s the numbers gradually increased with all models taking part.
 Two GT1800s were very highly tuned and were outright race cars although they were still used on the road.
 By the 80’s things were really hotting up and members were starting to take things seriously with some very highly tuned and well developed cars.
 During this period up to 10 cars would appear at a meeting, 6 to 8 entrants was not uncommon.
 Most notable amongst these entrants was Bev Fawkes.
-His concours rebuilt Genie would be gradually up-rated until eventually it acquired a racing version of the V6 Essex in the form of a fuel injected Cosworth GA which could produce over 400bhp.
+His concours rebuilt Genie would be gradually up-rated until eventually it acquired a heavily modified version of the V6 Essex equiped with fuel injection and producing around 300bhp.
 This proved to much for the car and it was wntten off at Wiscombe in a horrendous shunt in 1983.
 Bev was not alone in tuning his car as others joined in to create some friendly rivalry.
 Nigel Ellis with his MkII had started with a standard car and again had constantly improved it, in the early days using Bev’s cast off engines and tyres!

 This car usually ran semi slick tyres and had a 230 bhp engine running on triple Webers